Best Vegan Snickerdoodles

 But if you don’t have cream of tartar on hand, or prefer to make snickerdoodles without it, you can easily substitute the cream of tartar AND the baking soda with 2 teaspoons of baking powder.

 So, for a traditional snickerdoodle cookie, use cream of tartar.
-And if you just want a spectacular sugar cookie without using cream of tartar, feel free to substitute baking soda, as mentioned above, for a still great cookie that everyone will love!
+If you just want a spectacular sugar cookie without using the cream of tartar, feel free to substitute baking soda, as mentioned above, for a still great cookie that everyone will love!

 How To Make Snickerdoodles